eddi22/TelegramBotExample/README.md

 # Telegram Bot

-a telegram bot running on raspberry pi zero 2 w
+a telegram bot made using C# .NET 6